njch5/oo-ride-share/README.md

 **Methods**|**Description**
 -----|-----
-passengers|retrieve the collection of users who are being transported trips|retrieve the collection of `Trip`s  |
-find_user  |  find an instance of `User` given an ID
+load_users|A method which loads users from a CSV file, returning the list load_trips|A method which loads trips from a CSV file, returning the list find_passenger  |  find an instance of `User` given an ID

 By the end of this project, a `TripDispatcher` will be able to:
 -   create new trips assigning appropriate passengers and drivers